grafana/faro-web-sdk/experimental/instrumentation-fetch/README.md

 fetch(...) // Use fetch as normal - telemetry data is sent to your Faro endpoint
 ```

+## Backend correlation

+In order to prepare backend correlation, this instrumentation adds the following headers to each
+request that server-side instrumentation can use as context:
+* `x-faro-session` - the client-side session id

 ## Planned Development

 - Additional functionality to correlate frontend requests with backend actions